-2018 2017 No. of loans € No. of loans € Loans advanced to related parties during the year 3 29,175 3 30,175 Total loans outstanding to related parties at the year end 4 36,838 3 25,191 Total provision for loans outstanding to related parties 703 363
+2019 2018 No. of No. of loans € loans € Loans advanced to related parties during the year - - 3 29,175 Total loans outstanding to related parties at the year end 3 11,956 3 36,838 Total provision for loans outstanding to related parties 69 703

-The related party loans stated above comprise of loans to members of the board of directors, the management team and members of the family of members of the board of directors and the management team of Heritage Credit Union Limited.
+The related party loans stated above comprise of loans outstanding to directors and the management team (to include their family members or any business in which the directors or management team had a significant shareholding).

-Total loans outstanding to related parties represents 0.09% of the total loans outstanding at 30 September 2018 (2017: 0.09%).
+Total loans outstanding to related parties represents 0.03% of the total loans outstanding at 30 September 2019 (2018: 0.09%).